When it comes to kids and their legendary energy supply, forget that they want to sleep peacefully.

 Have a race

-Use any stuffed animals or toy dolls you have inside to use in a sleepy race against time.
+Use any cuddly toys or toy dolls you have inside to use in a sleepy race against time (hey, when can they actually tell time?).

 The purpose of this is simple.